NganPham334/ml2/README.md

 responsible python script: cleaner.py

 ## 3. Feature engineering
-From date and time we created 2 features day_cosine and day_sine
+From date and time we created 2 features day_cosine and day_sine;
 day_cosine: 1st day starts at 1
 day_sine: 1st day starts at 0
 we need both since with just cosine, its value is the same for both 0 at the end of spring and start of winter for example, which will be difficult for the model to differentiate